Dairy farming in New Zealand: Environmental impacts

 Dairy farming is being increasingly held to account for the environmental impacts of the industry.
 Fish and Game started the "dirty dairying" campaign in 2002 to highlight the effect of dairying on water quality.
 As a response to the campaign the Dairying and Clean Streams Accord was established in an attempt to reduce the level of water pollution.
 Initially the family owned Crafar Farms bore the brunt of the prosecutions and were labelled the "poster boys for dirty dairying" by Environment Waikato's regulatory committee chairman Ian Balme.
 Dairy NZ in 2014 claimed that as a direct result of the Sustainable Dairying: Water Accord all New Zealand dairy companies now have programmes in place to assess the effluent systems of suppliers on a three-yearly basis, with several assessing every farm every year.
 Despite this, a 2018 report from Forest and Bird found that regional councils had 425 reported cases of serious non-compliance in 2016–17, and this was likely a significant under-reporting.

+The quality of freshwater in New Zealand is impacted by dairying practices such as water abstraction, riparian grazing, fertiliser use, removal of vegetation, and draining of wetlands.
+These lead to an increase of faecal contamination, excess nutrients, and sedimentation in water.
+Waterways in agricultural or urban catchments have been found to generally have poorer water quality compared to those with little or no farming and urban development.
+Research has shown that dairy farming has a disproportionate effect on that decline in water quality compared to other agricultural practices.

+Nitrate leaching has significantly increased in New Zealand largely due to the use of nitrogen fertilisers, which enter rivers and streams via surface runoff, or via the consumption and excretion by cattle, which then enters groundwater.
+Research has estimated that 79% of the nitrogen which dairy cows consume is returned to the ground through waste.
+A 2025 study identified dairy effluent as a primary cause of the high nitrate levels found groundwater.